carlesfernandez/docker-petalinux/README.md

     docker run -ti -v "$PWD":"$PWD" -w "$PWD" --rm -u petalinux petalinux:<latest version> $@

-When run without arguments, a shell will spawn, _with PetaLinux `settings.sh` already sourced_, so you can directly execute `petalinux-*` commands.
+When run without arguments, a shell will spawn, _with PetaLinux `settings.sh` and Vivado `settings64.sh` already sourced_, so you can directly execute `petalinux-*` commands and Vivado.

     user@host:/path/to/petalinux_project$ /path/to/petalin.sh
-    petalinux@a3ce6f8c:/path/to/petalinux_project# petalinux-build
+    petalinux@host:/path/to/petalinux_project# petalinux-build
+    petalinux@host:/path/to/petalinux_project# vivado

 Otherwise, the arguments will be executed as a command.

+For Vivado, you might need some tweaking to get the graphical interface working.

 If you want to use `repo`, you will need to switch to Python 3.6, and then switch back to Python2.7 after using it: